Field Calculus: Quantum and Statistical Field Theory without the Feynman Diagrams

-For a given base space $M$ (spacetime), we consider the Guichardet space over the Guichardet space over $M$.
-Here we develop a \lq\lq field calculus\rq\rq\, based on the Guichardet integral.
+\Abstract{For a given base space $M$ (spacetime), we consider the Guichardet space over the Guichardet space over $M$.
+Here we develop a ``field calculus'' based on the Guichardet integral.
 This is the natural setting in which to describe Green function relations for Boson systems.
 Here we can follow the suggestion of Schwinger and develop a differential (local field) approach rather than the integral one pioneered by Feynman.
-This is helped by a DEFG (Dyson-Einstein-Feynman-Guichardet) shorthand which greatly simplifies expressions.
-This gives a convenient framework for the formal approach of Schwinger and Tomonaga as opposed to Feynman diagrams The Dyson-Schwinger is recast in this language with the help of bosonic creation/annihilation operators.
-We also give the combinatorial approach to tree-expansions.
+This is helped by a~DEFG (Dyson--Einstein--Feynman--Guichardet) shorthand which greatly simplifies expressions.
+This gives a convenient framework for the formal approach of Schwinger and Tomonaga as opposed to Feynman diagrams.
+The Dyson--Schwinger is recast in this language with the help of bosonic creation/annihilation operators.
+We also give the combinatorial approach to tree-expansions.}